NAME AND LOCATION OF CORPORATION

 Section 3.2.
 Qualifications:

 Individual.
 Any person interested in the field of training and development, human resources, or a related field shall be eligible for membership in ATD NASHVILLE as an "Individual Member.”
-All Individual Members must renew their membership annually.
+All Individual membership fees renew annually.

 Section 3.3.
 Qualifications: